Approaches to critical point theory via sequential and parametrized topological complexity: Vertically proportional vector fields and parametrized subspace complexities

 \begin{remark} Let $M$, $N$, $g$ and $q$ be given as in Definition \ref{DefVertProp} and let $Y\colon M \to TM$ be a vector field.
 Apparently, $\sing(Y) \subset \sing(Y^\ver)$.
 Conversely, if $Y$ is vertically proportional, then every singular point of $Y^\ver$ is a singular point of $Y$ as well.
 Thus, if $Y$ is vertically proportional, then it necessarily holds that

 \end{remark}

-As we will see in the next results, if a function $F \in C^1(E^r_X)$ has a vertically proportional gradient with respect to a complete Riemannian metric, then this will allow us to apply Theorem \ref{TheoremParamTCLSvf} to estimate the number of critical points of $F$ by sequential parametrized subspace complexities.
+As we will see in the next results, the existence of a vertical proportional gradient of a function $F \in C^1(E^r_X)$ will allow us to apply Theorem \ref{TheoremParamTCLSvf} to estimate the number of critical points of $F$ by sequential parametrized subspace complexities.
 However, as condition \eqref{EqSingVertProp} already indicates, the vertical proportionality of its gradient is a strong restriction on the function itself.

 \begin{prop} Let $(M,g)$ be a complete Riemannian Banach manifold, let $N$ be a smooth Banach manifold and let $q \colon M \to N$ be smooth.
 Let $F \in C^1(M)$, let $\rho\colon \RR \to \RR$ and $h\colon M \to \RR$ be given as in Example \ref{ExamplePG} and put